zaichaopan/webpack-walkthrough/readme.md

 }
 ```

-By convention, we often put all side js files in a src directory.
+By convention, we often put all site js files in a src directory.
 Now, webpack knows  __src/index.js__ is the first file to kick off our app.

-* using object
+* Using object

-Using string is to represent our entry is simply, but what if we want more entry files.
+Using a string to represent our entry is simple, but what if we want more entry files.
 Using object can solve the problem.

 ```javascript
 // webpack.config.js